 - An independent office to handle complaints of sexual harassment

-For more information, download our free training presentation on harassment in the workplace.
+For more information, download our free workplace harassment training presentation.

 The UK businesses leading the way in modern slavery compliance

-At Skillcast, we often use negative stories to illustrate compliance trends and consequences of non-compliance.
+At Skillcast, we often use negative stories to illustrate compliance trends and the consequences of non-compliance.
 But it doesn't always have to be this way.
 Positive role models are good too.
 More carrot, less stick?
-Yes please.
+Yes, please.

-Indeed, we can learn just as much from companies who do the right thing and make headlines for all the right reasons.
+Indeed, we can learn just as much from companies that do the right thing and make headlines for all the right reasons.

 If you've got some catching up to do, check out our free Modern Slavery training resources.